Chazzieloves/photochallenge/README.md

 + ##### Navigation
     - Positioned at the top of the page.
-    - Contains logo of the company on the left side.
+    - Contains the logotype of the company on the left side.
     - Contains navigation links on the right side:
-        * Home - leads to the home page where users can see the last challenge winners art.
+        * Home - leads to the "Home" page where users can see the last challenge winner art.
-        * How does it work? - leads to the how does it work page where users can see past challenge winners and get information on how to particapate in a monthly challenge.
+        * How? - leads to the "How?" page where users can see past challenge winners and get information on how to participate in a monthly challenge.
-        * Challenge - leads to the challenge form page where users can fill out the form and submit their contribution to the challenge.
+        * Challenge - leads to the "challenge form" page where users can fill out the form and submit their contribution to the challenge.
-    - The links have animated hover effect.
+    - The links have an animated hover effect.
     - The navigation is clear and easy to understand for the user.

     - The navigation bar is responsive: